Open-Attestation/documentation-website/website/docs/advanced/gsn/setup-paymaster.md

 sidebar_label: Creating a Paymaster
 ---

-A [paymaster](https://docs.opengsn.org/learn/index.html#paymaster) holds ETH and can implement any business logic to decide whether to accept or reject a meta transaction.
+A [Paymaster](https://docs.opengsn.org/learn/index.html#paymaster) holds ETH and can implement any business logic to decide whether to accept or reject a meta transaction.
 For example, accepting only transactions by whitelisted users, or to the contracts methods required for onboarding users, or only transactions that include a repayment in tokens to the Paymaster, etc.

-A paymaster is useful for any party willing to pay for a relayed transaction to a given address using the GSN network.
+A Paymaster is useful for any party willing to pay for a relayed transaction to a given address using the GSN network.

 ## Implementation of Paymaster

 We provided a implementation of the Paymaster which allows for multiple payable address set by you.

-You can refer to the source code of our Paymaster [here](https://github.com/Open-Attestation/document-store/blob/master/contracts/NaivePaymaster.sol)
+You can refer to the source code of our Paymaster [here](https://github.com/Open-Attestation/document-store/blob/master/contracts/NaivePaymaster.sol).

 ## Deploying Paymaster